Associate Professor Michele Peters

 Associate Professor

-Michele Peters is an Associate Professor within the Health Services Research Unit working on the provision of high quality health and care services.
-Michele has a BSc in Nutrition (University of Surrey), MSc in Health and Exercise Sciences (University of Bristol), a conversion diploma in Psychology (Open University) and a PhD in Health and Medical Sciences (University of Surrey).
+Michele Peters is an Associate Professor within the Applied Health Research Unit (AHRU) working on the provision of high quality health and care services.

 Before joining the University of Oxford, Michele worked as a Marie Curie Research Fellow in the Department of Medical Psychology, Erasmus Medical Centre, Rotterdam (Netherlands).